1. Key Characteristics

 Westies originate from Poltalloch, Scotland.
 A Cairn Terrier had a few white puppies appear in a litter, and a Scottish breeder whelped them.

 One myth about the dogs traces back to a Scottish hunter.
 It is believed that his colored terrier appeared from a hidden area, was mistaken for a fox and was shot by the hunter.
 Since then the hunter only wanted white terriers so they would be easier to recognize in the field.

-The puppies were bred to create the West Highland White terrier, although they are technically white cairn terriers.
+The puppies were bred to create the West Highland White Terrier, although they are technically white Cairn Terriers.
 The dogs first appeared as Westies at the Crufts Dog Show in London in 1907.
-The dogs first appeared in the United States of America in 1906, and the American Kennel Club recognized the breed in 1908.
+The dogs appeared in the United States of America in 1906, and the American Kennel Club recognized the breed in 1908.

 3. How Friendly Are They?

 Westies are happy and entertaining dogs; they make excellent travel companions.
 They are easy to train and get along with strangers, children and other dogs (although they may chase cats and smaller animals because of their prey drive).
 They make good watchdogs but like to dig and bark.

 Westies are willful little dogs and need training and leadership to prevent negative behaviors, such as biting and guarding.
 Proper training and leadership will also help prevent the dog from developing small dog syndrome.

 4. Is This the Right Dog for You?

 MEDIUM: This breed is very active indoors, so daily walks and play should satisfy their exercise needs.
 They can do well in apartments because of their small size and activity level.
 Because of their high prey drive, Westies should be exercised while leashed or in a secure or enclosed area.